hadjiprocopis/Data-Random-Structure-UTF8/README.md

 So, this issue is not going to make the module die but may make it to skew the random results in favour of unicode strings (which is the fallback, default action when can't parse the type).

-The third issue is that it does not force unicode content.
-It is a random decision whether to have unicode content or not for some items in the resultant data structure.
-A big enough data structure is bound to have some unicode content.

 # SUPPORT